platomav/BIOSUtilities/README.md

 To run the utility, you must have the following 3rd party tools at the "external" project directory:

-* [TianoCompress](https://github.com/tianocore/edk2/tree/master/BaseTools/Source/C/TianoCompress/) (e.g. [TianoCompress.exe for Windows](https://github.com/tianocore/edk2-BaseTools-win32/) or TianoCompress)
+* [TianoCompress](https://github.com/tianocore/edk2/tree/master/BaseTools/Source/C/TianoCompress/) (e.g. [TianoCompress.exe for Windows](https://github.com/tianocore/edk2-BaseTools-win32/) or TianoCompress for Linux)
 * [7-Zip Console](https://www.7-zip.org/) (i.e. 7z.exe for Windows or 7zz|7zzs for Linux)

 Optionally, to decompile the AMI UCP \> AMI PFAT \> Intel BIOS Guard Scripts (when applicable), you must have the following 3rd party utility at the "external" project directory: